matthewdking/cv/README.md

 # Matt King

-I'm a full-stack web developer looking to further develop my technical skills while mentoring the next cohort of Founders & Coders in Nazareth.
+I'm a full-stack web developer with several months experience mentoring students in Nazareth and Gaza.
+I have experience building projects in a variety of technologies and am currently QA on a number of student projects in Gaza.
 I love peer-led learning, and want to encourage this model of self-organised learning.
 I am passionate about the environment and sustainability, and always looking for projects with a positive footprint.

 ## Technologies